-CBA Names Brillante As Assistant Principal For Academic Affairs
+CBA names Brillante as assistant principal for academic affairs

 “We are very pleased to welcome Debra Brillante to CBA’s administrative team for the 2017-2018 academic year,” President Brother Joseph Jozwiak, FSC said.
 “Debra’s teaching and administrative experience will be a blessing to our school as she joins our Lasallian educational community at CBA.”

 Brillante comes to CBA with a very strong teaching and administrative background.
 She taught at St. John the Baptist Academy in Syracuse for nine years.
-In addition to her teaching experience, she served at St. Mary’s Academy in Baldwinsville as Principal, and for four years as Assistant Superintendent for the Diocese of Syracuse Catholic Schools.
-Most recently, she was the Superintendent of Elementary Schools (K-8) in the Archdiocese of Philadelphia.
+In addition to her teaching experience, she served at St. Mary’s Academy in Baldwinsville as principal, and for four years as assistant superintendent for the Diocese of Syracuse’s Catholic schools.
+Most recently, she was the superintendent of elementary schools (K-8) in the Archdiocese of Philadelphia.

-Students return to CBA for two half-day orientation sessions on Sept.
-7 & 8 (noon dismissal).
+Students return to CBA for two half-day orientation sessions Sept.
+7 and 8 (noon dismissal).
 The first full day of classes is Sept.
 11.

-Christian Brothers Academy (CBA) is Central New York’s premier Catholic, college-preparatory school for young men and women in grades 7 through 12.
-We welcome qualified students without regard to race, gender, national or ethnic origin or religion.
-For more information, contact CBA at 315-446-5960 or visit the website at www.CBASyracuse.org.